People

 email: perkinsc[at]mit.edu

-Cole Perkinson is a fourth-year graduate student at MIT in the Department of Chemistry.
+Cole Perkinson is a sixth-year graduate student at MIT in the Department of Chemistry.
 He received a B.A. in Physics/Chemistry from Reed College in 2013 and an M.Phil. in Physics from the University of Cambridge in 2015.
 His work at Cambridge focused on characterization of exciton dynamics in hybrid polymer/quantum dot thin films and nanocrystalline solar cells.
 He joined the Spin and Excitonics Engineering Group and the Bawendi Group in Fall 2015.
 Cole’s current research interests are on photophysical dynamics in excitonic systems, singlet fission, photon upconversion, and materials for third-generation photovoltaic devices.

 Jan Tiepelt